 - A home contact must be in place for the event.

 It is important you have a supportive team of volunteers to help you run a residential event.
-You will need the following people.
+You will need the following people:

-Event Coordinator - responsible for planning the event, including appointing teams for catering, health and first aid.
+- License holder – responsible for planning the event, including appointing teams for catering, health and first aid.

-Caterer – responsible for supplying food and equipment, and all food hygiene.
+- Caterer – responsible for supplying food and equipment, and all food hygiene.
 Anyone over 18 who is familiar with food hygiene requirements can be a caterer.
-A qualification is not required for this role but those wishing to increase their knowledge can complete the Girlguiding Catering Scheme.
+A qualification is not required for this role but those wishing to increase their knowledge can complete the Girlguiding Catering scheme.

 You must also make sure:

-- you have enough adults in your team to maintain section ratios as outlined below
+- You have enough adults in your team to maintain section ratios as outlined below.

 - Young Leaders are supervised at all times by adult volunteers, as they are not included in ratios

-- you take any families and children of volunteers at residential events into account.
+- You take any families and children of volunteers at residential events into account.

 There is no maximum number of adults at a residential, but make sure the number means girls have the opportunity to take responsibility and do some things for themselves.

-The venue must be approved by the relevant host Adviser.
-If the venue has not already been approved, notify the Adviser in plenty of time for the venue to be inspected before you make firm plans.
+The venue must be approved by the relevant host adviser.
+If the venue has not already been approved, notify the adviser in plenty of time for the venue to be inspected before you make firm plans.
 You should also follow these regulations:

-- If Brownies or Rainbows are staying in a youth hostel or hotel, the sleeping, washing and toilet facilities must be self-contained, and girls must sleep in rooms close to those occupied by the Leaders.
+- If Brownies or Rainbows are staying in a youth hostel or hotel, the sleeping, washing and toilet facilities must be self-contained, and girls must sleep in rooms close to those occupied by the leaders.